zx123497/BobaCoin-blockchain-GPU/README.md

 - A client node will create an RSA keypair for signing the transaction.
 It will also prepare a valid transaction and send it to the blockchain network.
 It will sign the transaction hash with its private key, and put the signature and also its public key in the transaction.
 The worker node can verify the transaction by verifying the signature with the provided public key.

 ### Future Improvement
+1. Improve mining task using GPU parallel computing (e.g. CUDA), replacing CPU computing.
-1. We can add some security mechanisms, like UTXO model, to prevent double spending attacks.
+2. We can add some security mechanisms, like UTXO model, to prevent double spending attacks.
-2. Instead of sending entire blockchain to handle forks, it's better to send only required blocks.
+3. Instead of sending entire blockchain to handle forks, it's better to send only required blocks.
 Since in the real-world blockchain, the size of entire chain can be really large.